oddbird/oddleventy/content/blog/2025/polyfill-updates.md

 {% callout 'note', false %}
 **Why use `togglePopover({force: true})` instead of `showPopover()`?**

-If you call `showPopover()` on a popover that already is shown, the native browser implementation will throw an error.
-If you aren't sure if the popover is already shown, you may instead want to call `togglePopover({force: true})`, which will show it if it isn't already shown, but will not throw an error if it is. {% endcallout %}
+If you call `showPopover()` on a popover that is already shown, the native browser implementation will throw an error.
+If you aren't sure if the popover is already shown, you may instead want to call `togglePopover({force: true})`, which will show it if it isn't already shown, but will not throw an error if it is.

+{% endcallout %}

-In addition, `togglePopover()` now returns whether the popover is shown.
+In addition, `togglePopover()` now returns a boolean value indicating whether the popover is shown after the method executes.

 ### What's next for the Popover polyfill?

-The Popover API has 4 to 18 months of support in all browsers for, but hint popovers have only been available in Chromium browsers for a few months.
+The Popover API has 4 to 18 months of support in all major browsers, but hint popovers have only been available in Chromium browsers for a few months.

 <browser-support data-feature="popover"></browser-support>